Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

     ![Settings Icon](images/SettingsIcon.png)

-1. On the "Iot Hub Settings" tab, paste the `iothubowner` connection string returned from the `/Scripts/PrepareMarsIoTHub.ps1` script you ran earlier.
-If you no longer have that, from a PowerShell prompt, in this repo's `/Scripts` folder, run `.\ShowMarsIoTHub.ps1 -g <resource-group-name> -n <iot-hub-name>` where `<resource-group-name>` is the name of the resource group you used above, and `<iot-hub-name>` is the name of the iot hub you used above.
-Find the 'iothubowner` connection string, copy it's value and paste it into the "**IoT Hub Management Connection String" box in the CoffeePotDevice app:
+1. On the "Iot Hub Settings" tab, paste the `iothubowner` connection string returned from the `/Scripts/PrepareMarsIoTHub.ps1` script you ran earlier:

+    > **Note**: Recall that you can use the `/Scripts/ShowMarsIoTHub.ps1` script as mentioned above to retrieve your values if you no longer have them.

     ```bash
     ================================================================================